FreeCAD/FreeCAD-documentation/wiki/3Dconnexion_input_devices.md

 -   Look in the directory libspnav-x.x.x/examples/.
 If you want to test your device, compile and run either one of the two examples.

--   Follow the same pattern to compile and install spnavcfg.
+-   Follow the same pattern to compile and install **spnavcfg**.
 Make sure to run spnavcfg as root, or no settings will be saved!

 #### Starting spacenavd as a systemd service at boot